The basics of a pregnancy test

 There are two main types of pregnancy test:

-- Urine tests : These tests are popular thanks to their convenience and availability in pharmacies.
-They can also be performed at home.
+- Urine tests: These tests are popular because of their convenience and availability in pharmacies.
+They can be carried out at home.

-- Blood tests Laboratory tests are more accurate and can detect hCG earlier than urine tests.
+- Blood tests: Carried out in a laboratory, these tests are more accurate and can detect hCG earlier than urine tests.

 A positive result on a pregnancy test generally indicates the presence of hCG in your system, suggesting pregnancy.

-To maximize the reliability of the result, we recommend you take the pregnancy test in the morning when you wake up and your urine contains the highest concentration of hCG.
-To reduce the risk of false negatives, you should also wait at least a week after your period has stopped.
+To maximise the reliability of the result, it is recommended that you take the pregnancy test in the morning when you wake up and your urine contains the highest concentration of hCG.
+You should also wait at least a week after your period has stopped to reduce the risk of false negatives.

 Common errors and false positives